 ¼ cup (4 tablespoons) coconut oil or grass-fed butter, melted.

-2/Pumpkin fest, which is the most fun, trawling through a maze to find a pumpkin is a great way to get the kids out and active.
-Also getting home and making pumpkin soup or pumpkin pie is a must do.
+2/Pumpkin picking, this is the most fun, trawling through a maze to find a pumpkin is a great way to get the kids out and active.
+Also getting home and making pumpkin soup or pumpkin pie is a halloween favourite in the half term.

-3/Parties, where the food tables look amazing with witch fingers made from carrots, apple bobbing, toilet rolling a person into a mummy (yes I know “eyes rolling”) and various other games that involve the adults also playing, the bonus is that there is no judgment at all, it’s kind of expected at Halloween:)
+3/Parties, where the food tables look amazing with witch fingers made from carrots, apple bobbing, toilet rolling a person into a mummy and various other games that involve the adults also playing, using various vegetables as witches fingers and hummus gives the children healthier snacks.

 So three favourites all relating to October but this is also the month when the weather changing causes some of us to fall short on our nutrient intake.